-There have been no new or material changes to the significant accounting policies discussed in the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2020, that are of significance, or potential significance, to the Company.
+There have been no new or material changes to the significant accounting policies discussed in the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2020.

 NOTE 3.
 FINANCIAL INSTRUMENTS

 Cash, Cash Equivalents, and Investments